On 25th May 2018, the GDPR (General Data Protection Regulation) enacted by the EU came into effect.

 Well, you need to be aware of the key points of the new law and make sure your ducks are in a row.
 We suggest a good browse of the official EUGDPR website.
 For a more accessible read of the pertinent facts, our friends at the Contract Company have also published an excellent article on GDRP from an outside the EU perspective.

 Then decide, do you really need to collect and store data? (for example, if you have a contact form on your site that stores messages and user data as well as sending email, is it really necessary?).
 If so:

 - Find out the ways in which your site collects user data

 - Put in place ways for users to control their data as above

 How you go about doing this will vary hugely depending on the setup of your website.
 Start by talking to your developer, they should be able to assist you in getting ready for GDPR.
 If you have a popular open source driven website like WordPress, the process is likely to be a lot less mind-melting.

-if you’ve been thinking about an upgrade, now would be a good time to get moving!
+if you’ve been thinking about a website upgrade, now is a good time to get moving!

 If you need help with your website, please don’t hesitate to contact us.
 Now more than ever, its pretty darn important that you keep your website up to date.
 Give us a call on 051 304 617 for a no-obligation chat any time.